Veriff/veriff-js-sdk/README.md

   });
 ```

-Additionally the input placeholder and button text value can be customised.
+Additionally, the input placeholder and button text value can be customised.

 ```javascript
   const veriff = Veriff({